Morbius: The Midnight Sons

 Morbius later encounters Lena Ivana, a woman kidnapped from her home in Eastern Europe and then forced into sex work in New York City.
 After freeing her, Morbius becomes enamored with Lena.
 In contrast, she fears Morbius after seeing how quickly he kills criminals.
-Despite this, Morbius hopes to see her again and suggests to Lena she seeks medical treatment from "Dr. Morgan Michaels."
-Unaware this is the living vampire who frightens her, Lena finds herself drawn to Dr. Michaels.
+Despite this, Morbius hopes to see her again and he suggests to Lena that she seeks medical treatment from "Dr. Morgan Michaels".
+Unaware this is the pseudo-vampire who frightens her, Lena finds herself drawn to Dr. Michaels.
 Lena then takes a job at St. Jude's Memorial Hospital as well, working in the morgue and seeing Dr. Michaels often.

 Martine becomes obsessed with having her humanity restored, accusing her former lover of stealing her emotions and dismissing her from his life.
 Morbius points out that Martine's changed attitude and lack of love for him cannot be due to a lack of emotions because she clearly feels anger, resentment, hope, frustration, and envy.
-Though he promises to continue searching for a way to cure her of being undead, he says that he and Martine cannot resume a relationship due to their feelings for each other changing.
-After fighting Morbius and then hurling herself through a window, Martine leaves but rents a nearby apartment so she can continue spying on her former lover.
+Though he promises to continue searching for a way to cure her of being a true undead vampire, he says that he and Martine cannot resume a relationship due to their feelings for each other changing.
+After fighting Morbius and then hurling herself through a window, Martine leaves him but rents a nearby apartment so she can continue spying on her former lover.
 She then begins a casual romantic relationship with Jack Russell.